-Although we believe that the net proceeds of the Initial Public Offering and Concurrent Private Placement, as well as the \$62,500,000 private placement made by our strategic investor in the event that our strategic investor approves of our Business Combination, will be sufficient to allow us to complete our Business Combination, because we have not yet identified any prospective target business we cannot ascertain the capital requirements for any particular transaction.
+Although we believe that the net proceeds of the Initial Public Offering and Concurrent Private Placement, as well as the private placement made by our strategic investor, will be sufficient to allow us to complete our Business Combination, such aggregate net proceeds may not be sufficient to meet the capital requirements for our Business Combination.
 If the net proceeds of the Initial Public Offering and Concurrent Private Placement prove to be insufficient, either because of the size of our Business Combination, the depletion of the available net proceeds in search of a target business, the obligation to repurchase for cash a significant number of shares from stockholders who elect redemption in connection with our Business Combination or the terms of negotiated transactions to purchase shares in connection with our Business Combination, we may be required to seek additional financing or to abandon the proposed Business Combination.
 We cannot assure you that such financing will be available on acceptable terms, if at all.
 To the extent that additional financing proves to be unavailable when needed to complete our Business Combination, we would be compelled to either restructure the transaction or abandon that particular Business Combination and seek an alternative target business candidate.
 If we are unable to complete our Business Combination, our public stockholders may receive only approximately \$10.00 per share plus any pro rata interest earned on the funds held in the Trust Account and not previously released to us to pay our franchise and income taxes on the liquidation of our Trust Account and our warrants will expire worthless.
 In addition, even if we do not need additional financing to complete our Business Combination, we may require such financing to fund the operations or growth of the target business.
-The failure to secure additional financing could have a material adverse effe
+The failure to secure additional financing could have a material adverse effect on the continued development or growth of the target business.

 None of our officers, directors or stockholders is required to provide any financing to us in connection with or after our Business Combination.
-If we are unable to complete our Business Combination, our public stockholders may only receive approximately \$10.00 per share on the liquidation of our Trust Account, and our warrants will expire worthless
+If we are unable to complete our Business Combination, our public stockholders may only receive approximately \$10.00 per share on the liquidation of our Trust Account, and our warrants will expire worthless.